Why the Scientists Failed

 The upshot seems to be, scientists really don’t know for sure which models are good and which aren’t.

-They “tune” their models
+Scientists “tune” their models

 As mentioned earlier, scientists tune their models to improve them.
 As journalist Paul Voosen explained: “When the equations miss the mark and the model strays from the known climate, scientists . . . bring it back into harmony by adjusting [their models].”
 Such tuning is, and will remain, ad hoc and limited, wrote Voosen: “Indeed, whether climate scientists like to admit it or not, nearly every model has been calibrated precisely to the 20th century climate records.”[42]

 The human element is very much part of the climate modeling “equation.”
-Climatologist Michael Oppenheimer and colleagues termed expert judgment “an unavoidable element” of climate models.”[42]
+Climatologist Michael Oppenheimer and colleagues termed expert judgment “an unavoidable element” of climate models.[43]

 Oppenheimer commented that “scientists working in climate change know that the models used throughout climate research have shortcomings. . . the procedure by which experts assess the accuracy of models projecting potentially ruinous outcomes for the planet and society is surprisingly informal [emphasis added].”[44]

-However, a key message to climate de-nihilists: Such tuning does not reflect uncertainty about the reality that global heating is happening.
-That reality is irrefutable.[44]
+However, here’s a key message to climate de-nihilists: Such tuning does not reflect uncertainty about the reality that global heating is happening.
+That reality is irrefutable.[45]
 Rather, the tuning relates to uncertainty about the speed and magnitude of temperature rise, sea-level rise, and other phenomena.

-Their models look backward with blurry vision
+Scientists’ models look backward with blurry vision

 In their modeling, scientists often look backward in order to look forward—using historical data to test their models.
 But their rearview vision is far from 20/20.
 In reality, scientists aren’t really sure what historical global temperatures were.
 There simply wasn’t enough instrumentation.
 So, historical global temperatures are calculated by blending the few temperatures measured over land with the few measured over ocean, wrote climate scientist Ed Hawkins.
 These measurements could only be obtained where there were thermometers on land and ships on the ocean.
 Thus, the measures are “sparse, differently measured changes of temperature over time,” he wrote.[46]

-Their models are blind to abrupt changes
+Scientists’ models are blind to abrupt changes

 [Climate models] do not include all of the processes that can contribute to feedbacks . . . compound extreme events, and abrupt and/or irreversible changes.
 For this reason, future changes outside the range projected by climate models cannot be ruled out . . . .
 Moreover, the systematic tendency of climate models to underestimate temperature change during warm paleoclimates suggests that climate models are more likely to underestimate than to overestimate the amount of long-term future change [emphasis added].[48]